Matei-Stoian/LoadBalancer/README.md

 # Load Balancer
 This is a simple Load Balancer writen in Golang.
-The main algorithm used is Round Robin.
+The algorithm I used for this implementation is Round Robin.

 ## How to use
 To use the load balancer you will need to get the docker file and buld an image using